Content

 The procedure consists of measuring two types of emissions:

-- Radiated emissions: The electromagnetic radiation emitted by a component into its surroundings.
+- Emitted emissions: The electromagnetic radiation emitted by a component into the environment.

 - Conducted emissions: The electromagnetic signals transmitted through wiring.

-These measurements are conducted over a wide frequency range, typically from 20 MHz to 2000 MHz.
-The measured emission values are then compared to predetermined limits, which depend on the frequency band.
+These measurements are carried out over a wide frequency range, typically from 20 MHz to 2000 MHz.
+The measured emission values are then compared with predetermined limits that depend on the frequency band.

 Test conditions